medhyaGoel/Better-Signup-Genius/README.md

                               5. Re-Embed "public" sheet on website
                               6. OPTIONAL: link form to a new responses spreadsheet

 I hope that this makes your life a little bit easier!
-Down with signUpGenius.